 More information on how different study abroad opportunities may affect your registration can be found here.

 Core Requirements: Get Set

-The Ross Registrar’s Office will enroll BBAs into their required Fall BBA core prior to the beginning of registration.
 It is YOUR responsibility to make sure you are registering for and completing the appropriate requirements (e.g., distribution, floating core, business electives, etc.) outside of the BBA core.

 Q. How do I know which degree requirements I have or haven’t completed?

 A. Review the core curriculum.
 You can track your progress using the Degree Requirements Checklist and access a degree audit of your record under “Academic Requirements” in your Student Center on Wolverine Access.
 Be sure to schedule an appointment with your academic advisor periodically to discuss your academic plan and ensure you are on track for graduation.
 Dual degree students will need to schedule a “BBA Dual Degree Advising/Issues” appointment with their advisor.